 Christopher Swann’s work has appeared in publications and books around the world; everything from National Geographic to school text books and science papers for presentation to the United States Government.

 He has been a category finalist in the Wildlife Photographer of the Year.

 A possibly unique factor in his approach is that he finds everything he photographs himself.
 He does not rely on local operators or guides.
 He skippers boats, either his own or hired and when he finds animals he also drives the boat as well as taking the photos – a complication when getting in and out of the water!

 All the photos take a huge amount of time and effort (and cost) to capture and as it is my main source of income, they are not free.

-The images in this gallery, which will be updated from time to time, are a few of my favourites and some are for sale.
+The images in this gallery are for sale.
 Images can be printed in a variety of sizes and will be priced accordingly.
 They are giclee prints on Hahnemuhle fine art paper and are printed by professional photographic printers.